sendgrid/sendgrid-csharp/ExampleNet45ASPNetProject/README.md

 ## Steps

 1. Open SendGrid.ASPSamples.sln
+2. Switch to one of the example project (right click on a project -> "Set as StartUp project")
-2. Build the solution and run the project
+2. Build and run the project

 You may need to download the latest Nuget executable and run `nuget.exe restore`